cloudogu/docker-pandoc/README.md

 ## Usage

 View all pandoc options with `docker run cloudogu/pandoc`.
-An example for usage can be found here [pandoc_example](https://github.com/cloudogu/pandoc_example)